 When you spot a deviation or other issue and want to start an investigation, you can use notebooks to run ad hoc queries and share findings with your team.

-But more than telling you whether any given part of your system is unhealthy, you can use your metrics, traces, and Lightstep’s Change Intelligence to understand “what caused that change?”
+But more than telling you whether any given part of your system is unhealthy, you can use your metrics, traces, and Cloud Observability’s correlation feature to understand “what may have caused that change?”

-Learn about all of Lightstep’s monitoring and investigation tools.
+Learn about all of Cloud Observability’s monitoring and investigation tools.